diefenbach/django-lfs/docs/user/customer/orders.rst

 .. image:: /images/orders_navigation.*

-* With the page navigation you can navigate through all customers.
+* With the page navigation you can navigate through all orders.
 * To filter the orders by name just fill in the name field and click ``Submit``.
 * To filter the orders by state just select the state and click ``Submit``.
 * To filter the orders by date just fill in Start and End (YYYY-MM-DD) and